elesiuta/backupy/README.md

                source [dest]

-BackuPy: A small python program for backing up directories with an emphasis on clear rules, simple usage and logging changes
+BackuPy: A small python program for backing up directories with an emphasis on clear rules, simple usage, and logging changes

 positional arguments:
   source       Path of source